Badminton Denmark

 Badminton Denmark is the national governing body for the sport of badminton in Denmark.
-The organization represents 649 clubs as of 2018.
+The organization represents above 700 clubs as of 2023.
 The highest authority in Badminton Denmark is the assembly where each member club is represented.
 The board of directors' duty is to ensure the organisation moves in the direction that the assembly decided.
 There is an administration that runs the organisation day-to-day.
 The organization maintains the rules of badminton for Denmark, usually in line with those of the Badminton World Federation.

 Badminton Denmark operates two elite centers where elite players can go to train under the supervision of such greats as Morten Frost and Thomas Stuer-Lauridsen.
 There is also a center for the development of youth players run by Lotte Olsen.

 In addition to overseeing the national club competitions and running the national championship tournaments (including youth and senior championships), Badminton Denmark organises international tournaments.